artgins/yunetas/docs/doc.yuneta.io/index.md

 [Automata-based](https://en.wikipedia.org/wiki/Automata-based_programming)
 and [Object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming)
 programming.
 For Linux and RTOS/ESP32.
 It can be transported to any language.

-Versions in C, Javascript, [soon Python].
+Versions in C, Javascript and Python.

 # Topic areas

-The following topic areas will help you understand and use the framework.

 ```{toctree}
 :maxdepth: 1